xqh-ysy/video-demo/README.md

 # video-demo
 Here are some saliency prediction results comparing PASSNET with ground truth (GT).
 We have selected representative videos to demonstrate the effectiveness of our method.
-You can download and review them.
+You can **download** and **then review** them.
 Thank you for your interest in our work！<br>
 **Descriptions**<br>